penguinite/onbox/docs/building_apis.md

   req.respond(200, headers, "{\"test\": \"Hello World!\"}")
 ```

-At this stage, Pothole will verify that a client has an actual token in the database, so now, it's somewhat protected.
+At this stage, Onbox will verify that a client has an actual token in the database, so now, it's somewhat protected.
 But sometimes you wanna verify that the client caling this has *permission* to do something.

 Some API routes require specific access levels in the form of *scopes*, for example, a client can specify that it wants the `read` scope at creation, which gives it access to read pretty much everything except for administrator settings but it can't do anything else, so it can't write new posts, follow others or like others posts.

 Enforcing these sets of permissions is crucial for good security, a well-designed application will only use what it requires, and so if that token ever gets leaked then the potential damage of broad permissions will be minimized.

-For this, we have `tokenHasScope()` from `pothole/db/oauth`, when given a token and a scope, it will check if that token has access to that scope in the database.
+For this, we have `tokenHasScope()` from `onbox/db/oauth`, when given a token and a scope, it will check if that token has access to that scope in the database.
 Or, in layman's terms: it will check if the client has permission to do something.

 Let's say our example API route needs the `read` scope, if  an application doesn't have that then too bad!